mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/vehicle-ts/README.md

 ![image](https://github.com/mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/blob/main/media/eventbridge.png)
 * Under the Functions section, select "Function" and "copyToSagemakerCollection"
 ![image](https://github.com/mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/blob/main/media/copytosagemaker.png)

+This trigger will then "fire" a function that will add all of the sensor data into the "copyToSagemakerCollection".

 Congrats!
 The second part is completed.
 Now you'll continue setting up the iOS Swift Vehicle Controller Mobile Application in [Part 3](https://github.com/mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/tree/main/mobile-swift).